 When Sienna turned nine, she had the same traditional birthday as she has had pretty much all of her life.
 Breakfast and presents in the morning, then off to school with a tray of cupcakes (this time in the shape of little owls or birds of some sort).
 After school it was time to go to Tivoli to celebrate with Mormor.
 A great day as usual.

 Sienna invited all of the family over for her 9th birthday.
 She had fun with her cousins and was very grateful for a great party and her presents.
+Our party theme this year was ice creams and pastel colours.

 I found this super cute ice cream truck on amazon and it was actually the reason why Sienna and I decided on an ice cream theme for her birthday party.
 Very cute, but not very practical, seeing that it is difficult to put real ice cream on display.
 Instead, we made ice cream piñatas, ice cream cupcakes, and ice cream cookies.